SPECIALTY BILLING — COMPREHENSIVE THERAPY (PT / OT / ST)

 RTM + RPM Stacking Strategy

-CMS allows RTM and RPM billing in the same month for the same patient when different data types
+CMS allows RTM and RPM billing in the same month for the same patient when different data types are being monitored.
+Example: post-surgical orthopedic patient with hypertension RPM for blood pressure monitoring + RTM for ROM and exercise tracking.
+Both are billable.

 Clientele reviews every eligible patient for stacking opportunity.